-As we look at this issue we first look to Jesus.
-How did He train leaders for His movement?
-We can also draw best practices from growing movements happening today.
+To find our answer, we look first to Jesus.
+How did He prepare leaders for His movement?
+We can also learn from proven best practices emerging from healthy, growing movements today.

 Birthing a Movement

-When I first began to learn about church multiplication, I attended a two-day seminar with George Patterson.
-George was one of the “fathers” of movement thinking.
-I learned so much from him in those two short days!
+When I first began learning about church multiplication, I sat in a two‑day seminar with George Patterson, one of the early pioneers of movement thinking.
+His words have stayed with me ever since.

 7 Principles for Leadership Development in Movements